 My name is Guido Naezer (chairman), I'm living in Arnhem 33 years (2009), and married to Rosario.

-Since October 2008, I became a member of the Foundation Salek.
+Since October 2008 I became a member of the Foundation Salek.
 I like to also signify something socially and having to use me.
-It would be fun to give.
-Further shape the foundation and the projects I also find it interesting to see how we can provide and what the best way.
-Actually support to Africa as the foundation for discussion
+I would love to give.
+Further shape the foundation and the projects I also find it interesting to see how we can help and what the best way.
+Actual support to Africa as a foundation, the discussion

-And finally, I like to put a club enthusiastic people together something down
+And last I like to put a club enthusiastic people together something down

-I'm Yvon Sinke, 43 years old and live in Arnhem.
-In addition to former board member, I was volunteer coordinator at Salek.
+I am Yvon Sinke, 43 years old and live in Arnhem.
+Besides, I was also a former board member volunteer coordinator at Salek.

 Have always had my interest.
-Socially relevant I am glad that I joined this enthusiastic locals people of Africa can help to create.
-Condition for good education
+Projects socially involved I am glad that I joined this enthusiastic people locals of Africa can help by creating the condition.
+Good education

 I believe in the power of man, and am convinced that education is the best way to stimulate development., And thus the prosperity of their own country I find it interesting and instructive to actively think and help shape.
 These projects